-A variety of other permits were issued in 2012, including permits for porta-potties, outdoor hydronic heaters and retail sales of tobacco.
+A variety of other permits were issued in 2014, including permits for porta-potties and retail sales of tobacco.

 Trash

 Deliberate dumping of household trash, bulk items (furniture, mattresses, refrigerators), and construction and demolition debris on public roads and private land continues to be a major problem.
 Apprehension and prosecution of the offenders is complicated.
 The Board of Selectmen are researching the possibility of adopting some form of Anti-Littering Bylaw to expedite this process.